 Stetson Today is the university's central news source and the main portal into Stetson's website.
-Click on the three bars (top, left side of screen) to reveal a very useful set of Quicklinks, which include direct links to the campus directory (Green Pages), Blackboard, email and more.
+Hover over the Quicklinks drop down at the top of the page, to find direct links to the campus directory (Green Pages), Canvas, email and more.